DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim 1: Perez discloses a method for reprogramming somatic cells into insulin-producing cells by transfecting several transcription factors to change the identity of adult fibroblasts into functional beta-like pancreatic cells (Perez, para 3-4, 9, 43 and 81).
+Claims 1 and 8: Perez discloses a method for reprogramming somatic cells into insulin-producing cells by transfecting several transcription factors to change the identity of adult fibroblasts into functional beta-like pancreatic cells (Perez, para 3-4, 9, 43 and 81).
+Perez discloses preferred embodiments wherein the somatic tissue to be reprogrammed is a native non-pancreatic cell like an adult skin or fibroblast cell and wherein the delivery occurs in vivo (Perez, para 41, 81).
 Perez presents this as a method to replenish endogenous insulin-producing cells as a treatment for diabetes (Perez, para 3).
 Specifically, Perez lists the primary transcription factors as Pdx1, Ngn3, Mafa and Tcf3 which are collectively referred to as the PMN-T factors (Perez, para 4, 43).
 As shown in the sequence alignment below, Pdx1 and Mafa disclosed by Perez share 100% sequence similarity to instant SEQ ID Nos 2 and 4.
 Perez identifies Pdx1 and Mafa as critical transcription factors that bind to regulatory elements resulting in the transcription of insulin genes (Perez, para 4-7).

 PNG